 San Marzano tomatoes are one of the best plum tomatoes out there, and if you can get them, you’d be making a considerable upgrade to the Roma variety.
-With a rich meatiness and just enough sweetness, the San Marzano is a mighty tomato.
+The San Marzano is a mighty tomato with a rich meatiness and just enough sweetness.

-If you want fresh tomato replacement for Roma, the Ropreco tomato is the one we would recommend as they taste even better than Roma tomatoes do.
+If you want a fresh tomato replacement for Roma, the Ropreco tomato is the one we would recommend as they taste even richer and more delicious than Roma tomatoes.